 Because of the work involved in planning and executing long distance moves, you’ll need better planning and more time.
-Unlike a local short distance move which requires at least 8 weeks of planning, a long distance move requires at least 12 to 16 weeks of good planning.
-Interstate or international moves need putting together a moving calendar and organizer.
+Unlike a local short distance move, which requires at least 8 weeks of planning, a long-distance move requires at least 12 to 16 weeks of good planning.
+Interstate or international moves need to put together a moving calendar and organizer.

 Preparation is key to making sure your move goes according to plan.
 Having a week-by-week calendar checklist ensures that you don’t forget the most important tasks amidst the chaotic moving preparation.
 A checklist will help you organize your time and prevent the buildup of relocation stress when moving day nears.

 Before making a long-distance move, you’ll likely have personal items you want to keep, items you want to get rid of, stuff that you want to sell, and items you’ll want to give away.
 You’ll want to organize your belongings based on these four categories.
 Consider packing your items one item at a time to make the unpacking process go easier on the other end.

 Apply the one-year rule when it comes to determining what to pack.
 If you haven’t used an item for more than one year, consider selling it or donating it.
 Packing those unnecessary items in your garage, attic or backyard may seem like a good idea, but the truth is, you may never use them, and paying to transport and store them is just a waste of money.

 Recommended Read: What You Should Know About Moving to a Desert-like Climate

 Once you have a good idea of what you’re moving, sit down and figure out how much you can spend on your long-distance move.
 Long distance moves can be costly.
 Your moving budget must be inclusive of the cost of travel to your new home, moving insurance, fixing up your old home, cleaning the old space, and other service fees involved with moving to a new home.